FinEval: A Chinese Financial Domain Knowledge Evaluation Benchmark for Large Language Models

 \subsection{Experimental Setup}

 In this section, we will outline the experimental setup utilized to evaluate the performance of LLMs on financial academic knowledge, financial industry knowledge, financial security knowledge and financial agent.
-To gauge the adaptability of these language models, we conducted zero-shot and five-shot with Chain of Thought(CoT).
+To gauge the adaptability of these large language models, we conducted zero-shot and five-shot with Chain of Thought(CoT).
 Additionally, we provide specific examples on how to present the prompts in Appendix \ref{sec:example}.
 Due to limitations related to funding and other factors, we extracted 20\% of the total data as the test set for the evaluation of the final results.

-\paragraph{Zero-shot Evaluation:} Within the zero-shot setting, models undergo evaluation directly on questions without any prior exposure to task-specific examples.
-This particular scenario serves to assess the models' intrinsic capability to reason and solve problems without the aid of explicit training, as demonstrated in recent work~\citep{zhong2023agieval}.

-\paragraph{Few-shot Evaluation:} By contrast with zero-shot evaluation, few-shot evaluation can assess the potential of the LLMs, thus it is more conducive to further development of LLMs.
-We evaluate LLMs in a setting ,where contains five examples of the development split.
-Our setup is consistent with the fact that Chinese benchmarks like C-Eval are mostly used in a five-shot setting to track LLM progress.
-We evaluate LLMs in a 5-shot setting, where the prompt contains five examples from the development split.

-Therefore, to predict the performance of a Chinese-language base model when applied to downstream tasks related to financial fields after instruction tuning, \fe~can be used to evaluate the potential of the base model without instruction tuning in a few-shot setting for reference, and then track the performance improvement after model instruction tuning.